Caffeine is a psychoactive drug that can cause or exacerbate anxiety and other stress-related signs and symptoms in many ways. Learn what you can do.

 Here’s how he described the plant in his book: “… half the windows were smashed, and rags streamed out.
 Bags of stockpiled chemicals sat inside the broken first-floor windows.
 The place reeked — a chemical stench to make you gag — and a tall rusty tank leaked a tarry sludge.”

-Lastly, don’t be too impressed if you see the words “naturally caffeinated” on a product label.
+Lastly, don’t be impressed if you see the words “naturally caffeinated” on a product label.

-Unscrupulous manufacturers aren’t above ignoring labeling requirements and using the synthetic version anyway.
-(19)
+Unscrupulous manufacturers ignore labeling requirements and use the synthetic version anyway.
+(29)

-Natural caffeine and synthetic caffeine are technically identical but can be told apart using carbon dating.
-(20)
+Natural and synthetic caffeine are technically identical, yet can be told apart by carbon dating.
+(30)

 Synthetic caffeine registers as “older” since it’s made from fossil fuels.